harness/developer-hub/docs/platform/2_Delegates/configure-delegates/delegate-auto-update.md

 helpdocs_is_published: true
 ---

 Harness Delegate is installed with automatic updates enabled.
 Harness recommends that you accept automatic updates to the delegate image.

-Delegate do a graceful shutdown before upgrading the older delegate pod will finish the existing task before they die.
+Delegate updates do not affect pipelines.
+Before an update is made, the delegate finishes the tasks that are underway.
+The delegate then gracefully shuts down.

 If you prefer to disable auto-update, use one of the following options: